Illinois Compiled Statutes

 drugs within the body.

-conducted at a location separate from the primary service location of the
+conducted at a location separate from the licensed location of the

-provider, and which services are operated by a program or entity licensed under
+provider, and services are operated by an entity licensed under

 "Person" means any individual, firm, group, association, partnership,